 The East Gate bus terminal and Transportation Information Center

-You can find bus terminals and taxis on both the east and west sides of the station.
+You can find bus terminals and taxis on both the Kenrokuen Exit, or East Gate, and the Kanazawa Port Exit, or West Gate, sides of the station.
 For more information about taxis see our article Taxis in Kanazawa.
-Use the East Gate bus terminal for local tourist buses and highway express buses run by the West JR Bus and Hokutetsu Bus companies.
-This bus terminal also has an excellent transportation information center.
+Use the Kenrokuen Exit bus terminal for local tourist buses and many local or highway bus services run by Hokutetsu Bus and West Japan JR Bus.
+This bus terminal also has a useful transportation information center.
+Always check your route’s assigned stop, because highway and airport buses use different stops.

 The West Gate bus terminal